Hmute/ExcelUserDoc/docs/Task1.md

 We will [_format_](Glossary.md) the number data into currency as our example in this tutorial deals with a budget.

-11. Click the dollar icon($) under the "Number" sub  section of the "Home" tab, Between "Alignment", and "Styles":
+11. Click and drag over the number data and click the dollar icon($) under the "Number" sub  section of the "Home" tab, Between "Alignment", and "Styles":
 ![Task1 Image](Assets/Task1/Task1_10B.png)
 In order to display currency as format of the number entries, we will be formatting our entries to currency.